Nov, 01, 2008

 with synesthesia add to our understanding of art per se, how the brain

-(and from the brain of individuals of the general population), and how
+from the brain of individuals of the general population), and how our

-our individual endowments are harnessed in creative pursuits.
-While
+individual endowments are harnessed in creative pursuits.
+While this

-this review can hardly cover the impact of the McMaster show on my
+review can hardly cover the impact of the McMaster show on my thinking, I

-thinking, I will attempt to capture its essence in some overly
+will attempt to capture its essence in some overly abbreviated thoughts

-abbreviated thoughts on the exhibition and the themes that accompanied
+on the exhibition and the themes that accompanied it.

 First, I was quite impressed by the display as a symphonic whole.
 For example, Carol Steen’s Runs off in Front, Gold,